Kingston Ghost & Mystery Trolley Tour

 Kingston is one of the oldest cities in Ontario, and has amassed an impressive list of hauntings and mysterious stories: The horrors of Kingston Penitentiary, child deaths at Bellevue House, the fair maiden ghost of Cedar Island.
 What happened when graves were robbed in Skeleton Park and why one can still stumble upon them today?
 What is the peculiar story explaining why grass won’t grow at the foot of Sir John A. Macdonald’s tomb?

 To find out, you’ll have to visit each site yourself!
-The Ghost & Mystery Trolley Tour Departs at 6:00pm from the Kingston Visitor Information Centre, 209 Ontairo St. Tickets are available for purchase at Waterfront Gifts & Apparel, 248 Ontario st.
+The Ghost & Mystery Trolley Tour departs at 7:00pm from the Kingston Visitor Information Centre, 209 Ontairo St.

 Tickets for the ghost and mystery trolley tour are available online or by calling 613-549-5544.
-Or, visit Waterfront Gifts & Apparel: 248 Ontario St.
+Or, visit Waterfront Gifts & Apparel at 248 Ontario St.

 Purchase tickets at the Ticket Booth at #1 Brock Street, Kingston ON or purchase tickets online.